Fed up with your children fighting all the time? Learn how to stop the bickering with these effective sibling rivalry solutions!

-They fight about who gets to hop inside the van first to whose turn it is to play with a quarter-inch Lego piece.
+They fight about who gets to hop inside the van first and whose turn it is to play with a quarter-inch Lego piece.
 Other times it’s the rude tone of voices that sets them off, or a comment taken as teasing and taunting.

 Perhaps you can relate.
-It feels like your kids are always fighting or tattling on one another.
+It feels like your kids are always fighting or tattling about one another.
 Every minute, someone is running up to tell you how the other was being mean.
 And forget about leaving them alone—that’s just prime time to hear yet another argument.

 The sibling rivalry is getting old and frustrating, so much so that you have to yell just to get them to stop.